What Dry Winter Air Does to Interior Painting in Alexandria

 • Paint may look fine at first, but develop subtle cracking or dull spots later from curing too quickly

-We adjust our application pace, lighting, and materials during winter jobs to account for this shift.
-When homeowners know what is behind it, it makes choosing colors and finishes easier.
+Professional painters often adjust application pace, lighting, and materials during winter jobs to account for this shift.
+When homeowners understand what causes these changes, it becomes easier to choose colors and finishes that hold up well through winter conditions.
 It can also help set expectations about how long rooms may need to air out before everything looks final.

 It is not just humidity that changes paint results in January.
 Heating systems can have a big influence too.
 Warm air from vents or fan-powered heat sources moves across walls and ceilings at different speeds and angles, sometimes blowing over freshly painted surfaces.
 That airflow stirs up dust, messes with drying patterns, or causes parts of the same wall to cure unevenly.